How can you tell if you’re a binge drinker?

 Alcoholism.
 Between 2007 and 2008 more than 30,000 people were admitted to hospital with alcohol poisoning.
 In the worst cases alcohol poisoning can cause lung damage (as you inhale your own vomit) and even lead to a heart attack.

 Many traditional ‘cures’, such as drinking black coffee; just don’t work – or even make things worse.

 The morning after

+Alcoholism.
 If you’ve drunk heavily the night before, you’ll almost certainly wake up with a hangover.
 Alcohol irritates the stomach, so heavy drinking can cause sickness and nausea and sometimes diarrhoea.
-Alcohol also has a dehydrating effect, which is one reason why excessive drinking can lead to a thumping headache the morning after.
+Also alcohol also has a dehydrating effect, which is one reason why excessive drinking can lead to a thumping headache the morning after.

 Alcohol is a depressant, not a stimulant.
 This means that it slows down the brain and the central nervous system’s processes.
 You may wonder what you did the night before, feel guilty, low or lethargic.

 Women and alcohol